Posted by Optical Solutions on February 26, 2021

 How did you decide to research freeform optics?
 Or, what interested you about it?

 I viewed freeform optics as the next frontier in geometrical optics, and I was eager to learn more about it and to hopefully play a small part in pushing that frontier forward.
 I had interest in lens design, and the additional degrees of freedom afforded by freeform optics was an exciting prospect to help me as a lens designer.
-Dr. Kevin Fuerschbach and Dr. Aaron Bauer influenced me to join Prof. Jannick Rolland’s research group.
+Dr. Kyle Fuerschbach and Dr. Aaron Bauer influenced me to join Prof. Jannick Rolland’s research group.
 I was lucky enough to learn about Nodal Aberration Theory from the late Dr. Kevin Rolland-Thompson and that really solidified my interest in the field.
 The freeform revolution has made substantial progress since I first decided to get involved, and I can’t wait to see what the future holds for freeform!

 What made you decide to work for Synopsys, and how has that been like so far?